Young Communist League, Nepal: Leadership and Cadre

 At its first national convention in the capital Kathmandu in February 2007, which was inaugurated by the CPN-Maoist Chairman Pushpa Kamal Dahal a.k.a.
 Prachanda, the YCL formed a 45-member new Central Committee with Ganeshman Pun as its chairman, Uma Bhujel as its vice-chairman, Dileep Kumar Prajapati as General Secretary, R. P. Sharma as Secretary and Bhagwat Baduwal as Treasurer.

 Ganeshman Pun is a senior CPN-Maoist cadre and was the 'Commissar' of the Parivarthan Memorial Ninth Brigade of the People's Liberation Army (PLA).
 Uma Bhujel is a PLA 'section commander' famous for leading a successful jailbreak in Gorkha on March 31, 2001, along with five of her associates.
 Dileep Kumar Prajapati and Bhagwat Baduwal are top ranking commanders in the PLA.
 Another Central Committee member, Chandra Bahadur Thapa a.k.a.
 Comrade Sagar, who is in charge of YCL's Kathmandu region, is a former 'battalion commander' of the Dinesh-Ramji Samiti Brigade.
 Senior YCL leader, Sabitri Gurung, is a 'deputy battalion commander' of the PLA.

 Each of these above-mentioned leaders is a dedicated member of the CPN-Maoist and some allege that they have been appointed to the YCL in order to evade inclusion in the mechanisms for the management of arms and armies by the United Nations.
-Nanda Kishore Pun, the Maoist Central Committee member and PLA 'deputy commander', in an interview to Nepali Times conceded, "It is true that at present some commanders have been sent to the YCL.
+Nanda Kishor Pun, the Maoist Central Committee member and PLA one of 'senior commander', in an interview to Nepali Times conceded, "It is true that at present some commanders have been sent to the YCL.
 They are individuals who were previously active in the YCL and have experience."

 YCL are unarmed young cadres without any formal military training.
 It is alleged that some YCL cadres receive some military style training but this has not been widely seen since 2008.
-Former PLA members who fought during the insurgency era are a minority within the YCL; most members have joined since the Comprehensive Peace Agreement of 2006.
+Former PLA members who fought during the insurgency era are a minority within the YCL; most members have joined since the Comprehensive Peace Accord of 2006.
 YCL members in many areas enjoy relative impunity from arrest, because of the strength of the UCPN-M and its influence over local officials.

 In addition to political activities the YCL also engages its cadres in activities such as cleaning localities, cleaning rivers and planting trees.
 On occasion, they have involved themselves in quasi-policing activities like traffic management, night patrolling, demolition of illegal houses, and the capture of alleged gangsters to help the government for a progressive effort.